housecurve/housecurve.github.io/docs/manual/plot_setup.md

 {: .app-portrait-right }

 ## Saved Measurement
 Saved Measurements can be displayed on the plot for comparison.
 Choose "None" to disable.
-Measurements can be removed or [exported](file_formats.md#measurements) by tapping Select.
+Measurements can be removed or [exported](file_formats.md#measurements) by tapping Select (export with Tuning Bundle in-app purchase).

 When a measurement is [saved](measure_screen.md#save-measurement), it will be added to this list and selected.